michael-cummins/FedBack/README.md

 ## Running Experiments

-To get started, you can setup your workspace by initialising a new conda evironment with Python>=3.11 and running:
+To get started, you can set up your workspace by initialising a new conda environment with Python>=3.11 and running:
 ```
 pip install -e .
 ```